-Notes: Reasonable defaults
+Notes: Reasonable defaults and problem solving

 From the video Solving the Right Problems for Engine Programmers, by Mike Acton.

 The video is split into 3 general areas, however these notes cover Reasonable defaults, and Problem solving.

 Trusty tools and techniques to reach for as a first pass.

 - Linear search through array

 - Fast, simple structure.
 Easy to find things, generally quick to traverse.
 Once it becomes slow, pick a data structure more complex.

 - FIFO queue managed by an incrementing integer

 - Good data structure for concurrency and buffered things, most of the time all thats needed for managing concurrency.